JULY CURRICULUM

 Week 2

-Bottom Line: Live in peace with one another.
+Today’s Bottom Line: Pray for one another.

 Monthly Virtue: Live It Out—Discover how to love like Jesus